jermware/jermware.github.io/Content/blog/2025-02-23-gjpace-2025-1-update-on-the-app-store.md

 [**gjPace**](/projects/gjPace) has been updated to **v2025.1** on the [App Store](https://apps.apple.com/gb/app/gjpace/id1532589479?platform=iphone).

 This is a maintenance release with the following changes:
-- Updated the credits screen.
+- Fixed Privacy Policy URL.
 <br>

 [![download](/images/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg)](https://apps.apple.com/gb/app/gjpace/id1532589479?platform=iphone)